Appearance & Reality > The Lord Jesus Christ > Strong and weak

 23 gentleness, self-control; against such things there is no law.

-An important aspect of the fruit of the Spirit is self-control.
-This quality is important in our being strong in the Lord.
-It enables us to persevere in the truth and bring our body and emotions under subjection to truth.
+An important aspect of the fruit of the Spirit I wish to highlight is self-control.
+To what degree we are able to exercise self-control is an important indicator of our true strength.
+When we have self-control, we will be more able to persevere in the truth and bring our body and emotions in subjection to the truth.

 Psalm 31:23-24